deejaygraham/testing-at-the-top-and-bottom-of-the-triangle/demo1.md

   Welcome to the BBC

   We need a sign in page.
 Perhaps we can find that link and click it.
+  First time we save, notice that the page reloads and runs the tests again.

   cy.visit('/my/page/path')
   cy.get('[data-testid="selector-in-question"]')